Tropical and refreshing, coconut popsicles (Filipino ice buko recipe) are a fantastic way to stay cool on a sizzling summer day.

 Then proceeding to scoop out the soft, delicious coconut meat and eating that, all while sitting in the middle of a coconut wonderland where carabaos roam lazily and birds sing cheerfully.
 Ah, island life.

 I grew up in Manila however; and although you can easily buy fresh coconuts there, the drinking and the eating part is not so dreamy.

 Coconuts are awesome though.
-So on this second week of our No-Bake August (last week we made homemade ice cream without an ice cream machine!), we’re not letting the unavailability of fresh coconut stop us from making coconut popsicles (or Filipino ice buko).
-Let’s go nuts for coconuts (sorry, can’t help myself).
+So on this second week of our No-Bake August (last week we made homemade ice cream without an ice cream machine!), we’re not letting the unavailability of fresh coconut stop us from taking this ice buko recipe for a spin.

-Filipino ice buko
+What is Filipino ice buko?

-You will find them in most sari-sari stores (it’s kind of like a variety store that you can find in almost every street in the Philippines) and kids all over the neighborhood go gaga over them.
+You will find them in most sari-sari stores (it’s kind of like a bodega that you can find in almost every street in the Philippines) and kids all over the neighbourhood go gaga over them.

 I bought this popsicle mold from Amazon and let me tell you, making popsicles is one of the funnest things I’ve done this summer.
 You essentially just stir or blend your mixture, put them in the molds, freeze and enjoy.

 So the unavailability of fresh coconuts notwithstanding, these coconut popsicles are an awesome summer treat.
 Try them!